Speak to our team

 Instead, change your relationship with how you use slide decks.
 Slides should be a visual aid to help your audience to understand your message.
 Remove lines of bullet points or other superfluous text that you’re using as an aide-memoire and, instead, use strong, clear images.
 Your slides are not your script!

 All major slide presentation programs have sections for ‘presenter notes’ – a place to write text that’s visible to the presenter but not the audience.
-This can be a helpful tool to note down the key points you need to land for each slide.
 Avoid copying and pasting your whole script here, as you may become too tempted to look down and read from your laptop rather than addressing the audience.

 Alternatively, you can use a printed ‘trigger script’ to remind you of the key points of your presentation.
 Condense these onto one side of A4 paper that you can have in front of you for easy access.
 A quick glance down will soon help you to find your place again.